A scaling limit of $\mathrm{SU}(2)$ lattice Yang-Mills-Higgs theory: Main results

 Two recent works that are analogous to Theorem \ref{sutwothm} in that they obtained Gaussian limits of discrete models with non-Abelian symmetries are those of \citet*{aruetal22} and \citet{giulianiott23}.
 These papers look at the spin $O(N)$ models in $d=2$ and obtain Gaussian scaling limits.
 Unlike Theorem \ref{sutwothm}, however, the scaling limits obtained in \cite{aruetal22, giulianiott23} are non-massive.
 The proof sketch provided in the next subsection will show the Higgs mechanism generates the mass in the scaling limits in Theorem \ref{uonethm} and Theorem~\ref{sutwothm}.

 Proving mass gap in Yang--Mills theories is a fundamental open question in $d\ge 3$.
 For pure gauge theories on the lattice (i.e., no Higgs field and no scaling limit), mass gap was rigorously proved at strong coupling (large $g$) by \citet{osterwalderseiler78} using the cluster expansion technique of \citet*{glimmetal76}.
 Similar arguments were used by \citet{seiler82} to prove mass gap in Yang--Mills--Higgs models on lattices when $\alpha g$ is large enough.
+An important recent work on mass gap is the paper by \citet*{shenetal23}, which improves the large $g$ condition in \cite{osterwalderseiler78}.
+In particular, \cite{shenetal23} allows $g$ to be chosen uniformly in $N$ for $\sun$ theory.

-The problem with holding $\alpha g$ larger than a constant, however, is that the correlation length does not diverge to infinity and therefore one cannot pass to a continuum limit.
+The problem with holding $\alpha g$ larger than a constant, however, is that the correlation length does not diverge to infinity~\cite{seiler82} and therefore one cannot pass to a continuum limit.
 In this sense, Theorem \ref{sutwothm} is the first rigorous proof of the validity of the Higgs mechanism in the continuum limit of a Euclidean Yang--Mills theory in a dimension bigger than two.
 It also gives a partial explanation for the phase diagrams constructed by \citet{fradkinshenker79}, \citet{banksrabinovici79} and many subsequent authors in the physics literature, which suggest that a mass gap can be present even if $\alpha g$ is very small.

 In \citet[Fig.~2]{fradkinshenker79}, for instance, the phase diagram for the $\uone$ model on the lattice (without taking a scaling limit) indicates that correlations decay exponentially when either $g$ is bigger than some threshold $g_0$ (which is already provable rigorously from the results of \cite{osterwalderseiler78}), or if $\alpha^2$ is bigger than some concave function of $1/g^2$ growing slower than linearly.
 In particular, this phase diagram (if true) implies that the region of exponential decay of correlations contains values of $(\alpha,g)$ such that the product $\alpha g$ is smaller than any given constant.
 This goes beyond the `strong coupling' region given by \citet{seiler82} where $\alpha g$ is bigger than a fixed constant.
 It is difficult, however, to compare such phase diagrams with our results, since we obtain exponential decay of correlations only in the continuum scaling limit.
 But we do take $\alpha g$ to zero while taking this limit, which gives partial support for the predictions from the physics papers.